 What sides to serve with lamb lettuce wraps

-The best thing about these lamb lettuce wraps?
+The best thing about these wraps?
 They are a complete meal.
 You don’t need to bother with sides!
 Although if you wish, this simple tomato salad is an easy and tasty side to serve with lamb lettuce wraps.

 Is this a healthy recipe?